Ways to Keep Squirrels Out of Your GardenHumane solutions to prevent squirrel damage in your garden

 - Hide or relocate their food.
 Be diligent about cleaning up fallen nuts, acorns and berries.
 Make the process faster and easier with a handy nut gatherer.
 These food sources can be relocated to an area where squirrels are welcome, such as a back corner of your yard (see #7 below).
 Also, keep trash can lids securely closed as well.

-- Get a dog or cat.
-Most dogs (and even some cats) love to chase squirrels.
+- Get a dog.
+Most dogs love to chase squirrels.
 Put them on squirrel patrol and let them scare the squirrels away.

 - Turn up their noses.
 Squirrels are offended by many of the same scents as deer, so repellents like Plantskydd Deer Repellent work well.
 You can also try a thin layer of coffee grounds or tucking a small amount of dog hair around and under plants.